 Practice what you believe

 These first two steps are never fully accomplished.
 It’s an ongoing journey where I am always striving to listen and to educate myself on how to be a better advocate.
 Then naturally, my response to listening and educating myself is to put into action what I have learned.
 It isn’t enough to believe in egalitarianism.
 It’s not enough to be convicted that this is what God desires for God’s people.
-We must act.
 Either I strive to be a part of the solution, or I just become a part of the problem (whether I know it or not).

 This means practicing what you believe.
-This means preaching sermons which highlight women’s stories in scripture.
+This means preaching sermons that highlight women’s stories in scripture.
 This means teaching our congregations how to see God as mother as much as we have taught our congregations to see God as father.
 This means evaluating our language for God and using language that promotes the female imagery of God we see in Scripture.
 This means seeking more female leadership in our churches.
-It is paradoxical when a church believes in egalitarianism, but the only leadership position held by a woman is the children’s ministry position, if any.
+It is paradoxical when a church believes in egalitarianism, but the only formal leadership position held by a woman is the children’s ministry position, if any.